1 Star: A pile of crap that’s best forgotten.

-3 stars: A good movie that just misses being great.
+3 Stars: A good movie that you can enjoy, but it’s not great.

 4 Stars: A classic that will stand the test of time.

 Movies stick with us for different reasons.
 Some make us cry and we feel the intense drama.
 Some make us laugh so hard until it hurts.
 Some movies can do both of them and one of those is My Neighbor Totoro.
 A legendary film from the great Hiro Miyazaki.
 When I do my list of top one hundred favorite movies of all-time, this one will be way up there.